Reno Assault Defense Attorney for Your Legal Needs

 In many legal systems, these two offenses are often charged together when both elements are present, leading to a charge of "assault and battery."
 The specific definitions and penalties for assault and battery can vary by jurisdiction, so it's important to consult the laws in your particular area for precise details.

-How Can an Assault Attorney Help Me?
+How an Assault Attorney Can Assist You

 An assault attorney can help you navigate the legal process if you've been a victim of assault.
 Here are some ways they can assist you:

-• Legal Guidance: An assault attorney can explain your rights and the legal options available to you.
+- Legal Guidance: An assault attorney can explain your rights and the legal options available to you.
 They can provide guidance on how to proceed with your case, whether through civil or criminal court.

-• Representation: If you decide to pursue a civil case against the perpetrator, an assault attorney can represent you in court.
+- Representation: If you decide to pursue a civil case against the perpetrator, an assault attorney can represent you in court.
 They will advocate on your behalf to seek compensation for damages such as medical bills, lost wages, and pain and suffering.

-• Negotiation: An assault attorney can negotiate with the other party's legal team or insurance company to reach a settlement that is fair and satisfactory to you.
+- Negotiation: An assault attorney can negotiate with the other party's legal team or insurance company to reach a settlement that is fair and satisfactory to you.

-• Evidence Gathering: Your attorney can help gather evidence to support your case, such as medical records, witness statements, and expert testimony.
+- Evidence Gathering: Your attorney can help gather evidence to support your case, such as medical records, witness statements, and expert testimony.

-• Court Representation: If your case goes to trial, your attorney will represent you in court, presenting your case to the judge and jury and advocating for your rights.
+- Court Representation: If your case goes to trial, your attorney will represent you in court, presenting your case to the judge and jury and advocating for your rights.

-• Emotional Support: Dealing with the aftermath of assault can be emotionally challenging.
+- Emotional Support: Dealing with the aftermath of assault can be emotionally challenging.
 An assault attorney can provide support and guidance throughout the legal process.

-Contact Our Reno Assault Attorney Today
+Get in Touch with Our Reno Assault Defense Attorney Today

 If you have been charged with assault, then it is crucial that you speak with a capable criminal defense attorney immediately.
 NRS 200.471 defines assault as intentionally threatening to hurt another person.
 Despite what many people think, assault doesn't include the actual, physical touching of another person.
 A suspect can be convicted of assault as long as the prosecution can prove that they had the intent to harm another person.